Shashank-73/Shashank-73/README.md

 <h2>About Me</h2>

 <p>
-I am Shashank Agrawal, I'm currently a trainee at Acciojob for the Full Stack Web Dev Program.
-I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares. ⚡ Fun Fact: I love to connect with people and learn about their journeys, it helps me to open up my mind to different perspectives on various domains.
+I am Shashank Agrawal, I’m good in Frontend Development and Backend Development.
+I am very keen to learn new technologies and use them to either create something useful or improve the existing software. ⚡ Fun Fact: I love to connect with people and learn about their journeys, it helps me to open up my mind to different perspectives on various domains.
 💬 Ask me anything, and I will be more than happy to help.
 </p>